subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ---
 layout: default
-title: "From Statistical Mechanics to Neurel Networks"
+title: "From Statistical Mechanics to Neural Networks"
 ---

 # From Statistical Mechanics to Neural Networks